BryanSummers14/ng-getting-started/README.md

         - in the login module at the top above the @NgModule decorator add ``const route: Routes = [ { path: '', component: LoginComponent }
                                                                              ];``
-        - You will also need to modify the the .forRoot in the login module to be .forChild
+        - You will also need to add the router into the imports array in the login module `` RouterModule.forChild(route)``
         - in the top level directory (app) add a app-routing module and in that put ``const routes: Routes = [ { path: '', pathMatch: 'full', loadChildren: '../app/pages/login/login.module#LoginModule'}, ];``